Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

 ### 2.1  Problem for both Gomoku and Checker

 - Stone position on game board
-- Detection of user's stone position
+- Detection of user's newly placed/updated stone position
 - Calculation of robot's stone coordinates

 ### 2.2.
 Problem description for Gomoku

--  Reloading of stone on the stone tray
+-  Reloading of stone on the stone tray every time

 ### 2.3.
 Problem description for Checker game